Scroll for Important Safety Information and Indications

-Phenytoin is contraindicated in patients with a history of hypersensitivity to phenytoin, any of the inactive ingredients, or other hydantoins.
+- A history of hypersensitivity to phenytoin, its inactive ingredients, or other hydantoins

-Coadministration of DILANTIN® (extended phenytoin sodium capsules, USP) is contraindicated with delavirdine due to potential for loss of virologic response and possible resistance to delavirdine or to the class of non-nucleoside reverse transcriptase inhibitors.
+- Coadministration with delavirdine because of the potential for loss of virologic response and possible resistance to delavirdine or to the class of non-nucleoside reverse transcriptase inhibitors

 Abrupt withdrawal of phenytoin in epileptic patients may precipitate status epilepticus.